amariahendre/PCA_effect_on_clustering/README.md

 ### Usage

 1. Upload your data file using the sidebar file uploader.
-2. Adjust the number of PCA components and clusters using the sliders.
+2. Adjust the number of PCA components and clusters.
-3. View the t-SNE visualization and elbow method plot on the main page.
+3. View the silhouette and elbow method plot on the main page.
 4. Optional: Apply a log2(x+1) transformation to the data.

 ## Author